spiral/docs/docs/en/basics/session.md

 # The Basics — Session

-The default application skeleton enables session integration by default.

 If you need to enable a session in an alternative bundle, require composer package `spiral/session` and add bootloader `Spiral\Bootloader\Http\SessionBootloader` into your app.